jameshughes89/cs102/src/site/topic23.rst

     * Assuming a root node exists, keep going to the left subtree until there is no more left subtree

 * Removing will be a little trickier since we may be removing something that has children that must remain in the tree
+* And further, not only must the children stay in the tree, but the proper binary search tree ordering **must** be preserved

 * Consider the following examples and think of how one would need to manage potential children of a node being removed

 .. image:: img/binarysearchtree_remove0.png